LionSR/TeXRA/README.md

 - Modify available agentic agents in VS Code settings
 - Adjust included directories and file types
-- Fine-tune prompts for specific agents (see backend documentation)
+- Fine-tune prompts for specific agents in the xml prompt files (see backend documentation)
 - Configure model parameters like temperature and max tokens

 ## Advanced Features